suchanek/proteusPy/documents/paper/paper.md

 The ``turtle3D`` is an object that maintains a *local coordinate system* in three dimensional space.
 This coordinate system consists of:

-- A Position vector
+- A Position Vector
-- A Heading vector
+- A Heading Vector
-- A Left vector
+- A Left Vector
-- An Up vector
+- An Up Vector

 These vectors fully define the object's position and orientation in a *local* coordinate frame.
+The Turtle developed in `proteusPy` is based on the excellent book by Abelson: [@Abelson_DiSessa_1986].
 The [to_local]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_local") and [to_global]("https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html#Turtle3D.to_global") methods convert between these two.
 These methods make it possible to readily compare different disulfides by:

 1. Orienting the turtle at the disulfide's proximal residue in a standard orientation.
 2. Converting the global coordinates of the disulfide as read from the RCSB into local coordinates.